jstormes/cursor-slim/coding-conventions.md

 - Use the database named app
 - All startup SQL script should be in .docker/db-startup.development
 - When chainging database startup scripts just do a docker build with cache
+- Use the MYSQL_DSN enviornment varable from dcoker to setup the database conection

 ### Query Formatting
 - SQL Keywords: UPPERCASE